 RELATED ARTICLE: How To Get Better Quality Sleep Every Night

 Training day-after-day puts your muscles and body in a constant state of active recovery and sleep is extremely crucial for the muscle building and muscle repair process.
 Moreover, there’s a direct link between high cortisol (stress hormone) levels and lack of sleep.
 Why is this bad?
-Cortisol breaks down muscle tissue and this is exactly what you don’t want if you’re already not gaining muscle.
+Cortisol breaks down muscle tissue and this is exactly what you don’t want if you already have trouble gaining muscle.